MicrosoftDocs/ATADocs/ATPDocs/install-atp-step7.md

 >[!div class="step-by-step"]
 [« Step 7](vpn-integration-install-step.md)

 ## Step 8.
-Configure IP address exclusions and honeytoken user
+Configure detection exclusions and honeytoken user

 Azure ATP enables the exclusion of specific IP addresses or users from a number of detections.

 For example, a **DNS Reconnaissance exclusion** could be a security scanner that uses DNS as a scanning mechanism.
 The exclusion helps Azure ATP ignore such scanners.
-An example of a *Pass-the-Ticket* exclusion is a NAT device.

 Azure ATP also enables the configuration of a Honeytoken user, which is used as a trap for malicious actors - any authentication associated with this (normally dormant) account triggers an alert.